David González (footballer, born 1982): Brighton & Hove Albion

 On 19 January 2012, González signed a five-month temporary contract as cover with Brighton & Hove Albion after his contract with Manchester City was cancelled by mutual consent.

 González made his debut in the 2–2 draw against Watford on 17 April 2012 going on to play three more games including playing the last game of the season against Barnsley where he kept a clean sheet, Gonzalez left Brighton after the expiration of his contract at the end of April 2012.

 Barnsley

 At the beginning of the 2012–13 season González signed a one-month deal with Barnsley as cover, due to the injuries of the No.1 and No.2 goalkeepers, playing three games in the Championship.
 He then moved back to Colombia to sign for Deportivo Pasto in the Colombian first division for one season.

 International career

 In 2004, González was called up to take part of the 2004 CONMEBOL Men Pre-Olympic Tournament disputed in Chile.
 He played for the senior team in a 2–1 win against South Korea on 15 January 2005.

 Managerial career

 On 28 June 2022, González was appointed as manager of Independiente Medellín.
+He led Independiente Medellín to a runner-up finish in the 2022 Finalización tournament but left the club on a mutual agreement on 8 May 2023.

+On 18 September 2023, González was confirmed as the new manager of Deportes Tolima.
+With Tolima, González reached the finals of the 2024 Finalización tournament, which they lost to Atlético Nacional, before resigning on 31 December 2024.
+Four days later, González was announced as manager of Millonarios, from where he was sacked on 20 August 2025.

+On 9 September 2025, González was appointed as manager of fellow Categoría Primera A club América de Cali.